-The target for the attribute species distribution is: Maintain current range, subject to natural processes.
+The target for the attribute species distribution is: Restore at least the north-western bay, subject to natural processes.

 4. Habitat for the species

 Habitat for the species relates to the area and quality of the available habitat for the species.
 For freshwater species in Ireland however, the area of the habitat is generally an insensitive measure of its conservation condition.
 In general, Najas flexilis habitat is more likely to be damaged rather than destroyed/lost.
 While lakes can be reduced in area by drainage or, for small and shallow lakes, by processes of natural succession, the most common impacts in Irish Najas flexilis lakes are nutrient enrichment and peat staining/deposition.
 As a result, most of the objectives detailed below relate to the quality of the species' habitat and include attributes such as hydrology and water quality.